victorvlu/gleague_autosidebar/README.md

 # gleaguesidebar_auto

-Automatically retrieve and update sidebar widgets on a G-League subreddit with its current roster, standings, and upcoming games.
+Automatically retrieve and update sidebar widgets on a G-League subreddit with current roster, standings, and upcoming games.

 ## Prerequisites
 Have the following installed: